osuntp/ntp/README.md

 ## Usage <a name="usage"></a>
 Complete documentation on the usage and its instructions are still being created.
 In the meantime, running the `main.py` Python file in the `App` directory will start the software.

-At a high level, the repository is broken down into several subdirectories.
-The big ones are:
-- App: main directory for code relating to the test facility software
-- Arduino: firmware for the data acquisition system and the insturmentation control system
-- Post: code used to post-process test data

-And there are additional subdirectories for logs, configuration files, documentation, a sandbox, etc.

 ### Development
 There is no formal development methodology in this project.
 The authors of the software are aerospace engineers, not software engineers, and therefore, features and fixes have been implemented on an "as needed" basis in response to issues discovered in lab or while using the software.
 There is no product road map extending beyond what can be achieved in the next couple of weeks.